Hyper Dyne Side Arms: Ports

 Home computer versions of Side Arms were also released in Europe for the ZX Spectrum, Amstrad CPC, Amiga, Commodore 64, and Atari ST, which were published by Go! and developed by Probe Software.

-The original coin-op version of Side Arms is included in Capcom Classics Collection: Remixed for PlayStation Portable and Capcom Classics Collection: Vol. 2 for PlayStation 2 and Xbox.
+The original coin-op version of Side Arms is included in Capcom Classics Collection: Remixed for the PlayStation Portable in 2006 and Capcom Classics Collection: Vol. 2 for the PlayStation 2 and Xbox between 2006 and 2007.